Tips for Traveling by Air

 - The most important responsibility of the captain is safety AND security.

-Your instrument represents an unusual item that could very well be unexpected.
+Your instrument may be an unusual and unexpected item to aviation personnel.
 Gate and flight crews that have a very short period of time to seat passengers in an aircraft try their best to deal with the unexpected concisely and quickly.
 However, you have the right to travel with your instrument onboard if the airline permits it.
 Therefore, it is recommended that you remain calm and polite.
 In many cases, the problem may be resolved.
 Consider this:

-- If you are stopped by a flight attendant, calmly and quickly explain the precautions you have taken to prepare your instrument to safely travel in-cabin.
+- If you are stopped by a flight attendant, calmly and quickly explain the precautions you have taken to prepare your instrument to safely travel in-cabin and show your understanding of new federal rules and airline policies by producing the copies you have printed.

-- Be accommodating by suggesting placing the instrument in the rear of the aircraft, or securing the instrument with cords or ties (bring your own).
+- Be accommodating by suggesting placing the instrument in the rear of the aircraft, or securing the instrument with cords or ties offered by airline personnel.

-- If necessary, immediately ask to deplane so that you can resolve this matter with airline supervisors.
-Remember, you have fifteen minutes at most to resolve this issue before the plane backs away from the gate.
+- If necessary, immediately ask to deplane so that you can resolve this matter with a customer service representative or airline supervisor.

 - DO NOT block the way of boarding passengers.